 Daniel Carcillo also lit the lamp for the visitors.

-2011 -- The line of Scott Hartnell (goal, two assists), Claude Giroux (goal, three assists), and Jaromir Jagr (pair of goals) combined for four goals and nine points and the Flyers scored four times in the third period to blow the Carolina Hurricanes away by a 5-1 count at the Wells Fargo Center.
+2011 -- The line of Scott Hartnell (goal, two assists), Claude Giroux (goal, three assists), and Jaromir Jagr (pair of goals) combined for four goals and nine points, and the Flyers scored four times in the third period to blow away the Carolina Hurricanes by a 5-1 count at the Wells Fargo Center.

 Maxime Talbot added a shorthanded goal early in the third period to give Philadelphia a 3-1 lead.

-Ilya Bryzgalov made 24 saves to snap a personal five-game losing skid (0-4-1), with the last being the 9-8 "lost in the woods" defeat just two days earlier.
+Ilya Bryzgalov made 24 saves to snap a personal five-game losing skid (0-4-1), with the last being the 9-8 "lost in the woods" defeat to the Winnipeg Jets just two days earlier.

-October 29 Birthday
+October 29 Flyers birthday

 Otto spent three seasons in Philadelphia, posting 28 goals, 80 points, and 292 PIMs in 213 regular season games.
 He was part of the 1997 club that made it to the Stanley Cup Final, only to be swept by the Detroit Red Wings.
 In 35 postseason tilts, Otto recorded four goals, 13 points, and 19 PIMs.